crazoter/My-Docs/docs/markdown/python.md

   )
   ```
 * **CountVectorizer**: Vectorize text with word count
+  * Bag of words (BoW): Given a vocabulary e.g. ['a','sock','dog'], convert corpus into a dictionary counting number of times the words occur e.g. [0, 2, 1]
   * **Import**: `from sklearn.feature_extraction.text import CountVectorizer`
   * **Creation**:
   ```
   cv = CountVectorizer(
+      lowercase = bool,
+      stop_words = 'english' # optional for excluding stop words in the BoW vector
       min_df: 0-1,   # Use only words that occur in more than this percentage of documents.
 This can be used to remove outlier words that will not generalize across texts.
       max_df: 0-1,   # Use only words that occur in less than this percentage of documents.
 This is useful to eliminate very common words that occur in every corpus without adding value such as "and" or "the".
   )